aflorzy/aflorzy-astro/src/pages/posts/why-linux-as-primary-os.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: 'Linux as Your Primary OS'
+title: "Linux as Your Primary OS"
 pubDate: 2024-10-27
-description: 'Learn why immersing yourself in Linux can kickstart your homelab journey'
+description: "Learn why immersing yourself in Linux can kickstart your homelab journey"
-authors: ['Andrew Flores']
+authors: ["Andrew Flores"]
 # image:
 #     url: 'https://docs.astro.build/assets/rose.webp'
 #     alt: 'The Astro logo on a dark background with a pink glow.'